Sumithra49/The-Residents-Book/README.md

  - frontend:https://the-residents-book-vblk.vercel.app/
 ## Features

-- ✅ View all current residents in a continuously scrolling list
+- ✅ View all current residents in a continuously scrolling horizontal list (top and bottom rows)
 - ➕ Add yourself to the book via a modal form

-- ✨ Smooth hover and animation effects
+- ✨ Smooth hover and fade-in animation effects on resident cards

-- 📱 Fully responsive and mobile-friendly
+- 📱 Fully responsive and mobile-friendly design

-- 🔗 Includes LinkedIn profile support
+- 🔗 LinkedIn and Twitter profile support for each resident
 - 💅 Custom styling with STIX Two Text and Manrope fonts
+- 🔄 Hamburger menu for navigation on smaller screens
+- 🛑 Form validation for required fields (First Name, Last Name, Title)

 ---
 # Folder structure